noahkrem/Java-Game-2D/README.md

 ## Possible improvements / extension ideas

-- Use a build system (Maven/Gradle) to manage builds and create an executable JAR.
 - Implement save/load and multiple levels.
 - Add a sprite sheet loader and animation data format for easier character additions.
 - Expand AI behaviors and add pathfinding (A*).